-At the same time, Elior Group Solidarities is also lending support to La Résidence, which was created by the Refugee Food Festival last year.
+At the same time, Elior Group Solidarities continues to lend support to La Résidence, which was created by the Refugee Food Festival in 2018.
 Located right in the heart of Paris, La Résidence is a Refugee Food Festival restaurant and training center where refugee chefs can test and fine-tune their culinary talents before entering the professional catering stage.

-By backing the Refugee Food Festival, Elior Group underscores its commitment to promoting the discovery of new savors, valuing the culinary heritages of the world and creating convivial events that bring people together, as well as the professional integration of people in need.
+Founded in 2017, Elior Group Solidarities backs solidarity initiatives designed to help the most vulnerable members of the community, supports their projects and helps them achieve tangible and sustainable results.
+By backing the Refugee Food Festival, Elior Group has underscored its commitment to promoting the discovery of new savors, valuing the culinary heritages of the world and creating convivial events that bring people together, and to the professional integration of people in need.